Your profile doesn't get many clicks? Use our tips to write a dating site profile that will make other singles click with you

 10. Spell check.
 Always spell check!!

-This is always a big no no for dating profiles.
-Take some time and care with writing your profile and please read through it for grammatical errors.
-It may seem superficial, but many feel that if you can’t be bothered with spell check, you can’t be bothered putting effort into dating and a partner.
-Or that you are dumb.
-Either or….
+This is always a big no-no for dating profiles.
+Take some time and care with writing your profile, and read through it for grammatical errors.
+It may seem superficial, but many feel that if you can’t be bothered with spell check, you can’t be bothered putting effort into dating a partner.